 - 3/4 cup unsweetened shredded coconut

-- 1/2 cup quick oats (use gluten-free oats to make these gluten-free)
+- 1/2 cup quick oats (Gluten-free oats may be used if desired.)

 - 1/2 teaspoon salt